siderolabs/talos/website/content/docs/v0.15/Guides/deploying-cilium.md

 description: "In this guide you will learn how to set up Cilium CNI on Talos."
 ---

-From v1.9 onwards cilium doesn't provide a one liner install manifest that can be used to install cilium on a node via `kubectl apply -f` or passing in as extra `urls` in Talos machine configuration.
+From v1.9 onwards Cilium does no longer provide a one-liner install manifest that can be used to install Cilium on a node via `kubectl apply -f` or passing it in as an extra url in the `urls` part in the Talos machine configuration.

-> installing Cilium via `cilium` cli is [broken](https://github.com/cilium/cilium-cli/issues/505), so we'll be using `helm` to install cilium.
+> Installing Cilium the new way via the `cilium` cli is broken, so we'll be using `helm` to install Cilium.
+For more information: [Install with CLI fails, works with Helm](https://github.com/cilium/cilium-cli/issues/505)

-Refer [Installing with Helm](https://docs.cilium.io/en/v1.11/gettingstarted/k8s-install-helm/) for more information.
+Refer to [Installing with Helm](https://docs.cilium.io/en/v1.11/gettingstarted/k8s-install-helm/) for more information.

-First we'll need to add the helm repo for cilium.
+First we'll need to add the helm repo for Cilium.

 ```bash
 helm repo add cilium https://helm.cilium.io/
 helm repo update
 ```

-This documentation will outline installing Cilium CNI on Talos in two different ways.
+This documentation will outline installing Cilium CNI v1.11.1 on Talos in four different ways.
+Each method can either install Cilium using kube proxy (default) or without: [Kubernetes Without kube-proxy](https://docs.cilium.io/en/v1.11/gettingstarted/kubeproxy-free/)

-## With Kube Proxy enabled
+## Machine config preparation

-When generating the machine config for a node add the following config patch.
+When generating the machine config for a node set the CNI to none.
+For example using a config patch:
-An example usage is shown below:

 ```bash
 talosctl gen config \